Munmun (actress): Career

 Munmun appeared in 85 films in her career.
-She was a top actress of Dhallywood from 1999 till 2003.
+She was one of the leading actresses of Dhallywood from 1999 till 2003.
 She is accused of bringing obscenity and perversion to Bangladeshi films alongside actresses Moyuri and Jhumka.
 She went into self-retirement in 2006 citing that she is not willing to stretch her career amid the flow of perverted and cheap films.